orangeduck/Corange/README.md

 * What stuff does it do?

 	I've used it as a platform for trying out all sorts of techniques and effects.
 These features are not out-of-the-box or plug-in-and-play, but if you are a developer who has knowledge of what they are, you should be able to utilize what I have written.
-Ones marked * are WIP or rough around the edges.
+Some are WIP or rough around the edges.

 	Forward / Deferred / UI / Text Rendering.
 Multiple Lights.
 Post effects.
 SSAO.
 Shadow Mapping.
 Color Correction.
 Skeletal Animation.
-Inverse Kinematics*.
-Collision Detection*.
+Inverse Kinematics.
+Collision Detection.
 OpenCL support.
 Audio Mixing.
 Asset / Entity / UI Management.
 Terrain.
 File loaders including .dds, .wav, .bmp, .obj, .smd.
 Maths and Geometry.
 And More...

 * Can I use this for 2D stuff?